 Copenhagen is a must-see for lovers of European architecture and inventive design.
 It is also home to an incredible number of markets dedicated to all and sundry, from food to arts and crafts.

-Located a few miles north from Copenhagen’s city center (it takes approximately 15 minutes to reach it in train from Copenhagen Central station), Loppelunden loppemarked is a tiny flea market located right next to Emdrup station, in a lovely residential area surrounded by old maple trees.
+Located a few miles north from Copenhagen’s city center (it takes approximately 15 minutes to reach it in train from Copenhagen Central station), Københavnstrup is a tiny flea market located right next to Emdrup station, in a lovely residential area surrounded by old maple trees.

-Loppelunden also features an outdoor café where the furniture is all created from used materials such as pallets, an old ladder, surfboards etc. – and even a swing made out of an old tire.
-As a matter of facts, if you’re into “upcycling” (basically reusing old materials and products to create something new and usually better), then Loppelunden loppemarked is the place you want to visit in Copenhagen.
+Københavnstrup also features 3 or 4 foodtrucks selling all kinds of food, as well as an outdoor café where the furniture is all created from used materials such as pallets, an old ladder, surfboards etc. – and even a swing made out of an old tire.